 In the picture below, you can see that I created text boxes to set up my lesson.
 This can be done ahead of time.
 (Hint: Using command-C and command-V for cutting and pasting makes your life easier.)

-Then, while I was teaching and explaining, I used the pen and highlight tools.
+While I was teaching and explaining, I used the pen and highlight tools.
 You can watch a video of the process here.

 I drew the number line with the pen tool (thin line), added tick marks in a different color.
 Then I used the highlight tool (thick line) to show where the number would be located on the number line.